A week is a long time in the motor business and this sh*tstorm just got real.

 Just seven days ago it was all looking quite jolly for the German auto industry at their home show.
-New car announcements rubbed shoulders with credibly exciting concepts while the World’s press gathered to listen to the accumulated wisdom of the likes of Zetsche, Winterkorn and Müller; although BMW CEO, Harald Krueger’s collapse prior to his scheduled press conference sounded a decidedly minor note amidst all the chest thumping.
+New car announcements rubbed shoulders with credibly exciting concepts while the World’s press gathered to listen to the accumulated wisdom of the likes of Zetsche, Winterkorn and Müller, although BMW CEO, Harald Krueger’s collapse prior to his scheduled press conference sounded a decidedly minor note amidst all the chest thumping.
 Perhaps he was suffering from exhaustion, although it’s equally possible he’d just seen what Mercedes-Benz and Porsche were offering as concepts.

-Before news of VW’s emissions cheating broke of course, the over-riding theme of Frankfurt was the belated reaction amidst the big-hitting German marques to the threat posed, not only from Tesla, but Apple, who have only this week promised to begin ‘shipping’ Apple branded cars by 2019.
+Before news of VW’s emissions cheating broke of course, the over-riding theme of Frankfurt was the belated reaction amidst the big-hitting German marques to the threat posed, not only from Tesla, but Apple, who only this week promised to begin ‘shipping’ Apple branded cars by 2019.

-And if the suggestion that uncle Ferdi had a hand in all this is tempting, the fact he stands to lose at least as much if things go badly – as they now seem likely to do – makes it less than credible.
-In fact, as investigations proliferate, it seems probable he’ll be fortunate to escape merely with a few €bn wiped off his retirement portfolio.
-The ‘I wasn’t there when the excrement started spraying’ defence won’t really cut it if things get messy.
+And if the suggestion that uncle Ferdi had a hand in all this is tantalising, the fact he stands to lose at least as much if things go badly awry, as they seem likely to do, makes it less than credible.
+In fact, as investigations proliferate, it’s probable he’ll be fortunate to escape merely with a few €bn wiped off his retirement portfolio.
+The ‘I wasn’t there when the excrement started spraying’ defence won’t really cut it if things get truly messy.

-But this is bigger than VW’s growing crisis – and this is a huge crisis for the World’s number two car maker, on the back of an already torrid year.
-Its reputation has been built upon solid conservative values – upon a veneer of material quality and dependable, state of the art German engineering prowess.
+But this is bigger than VW’s growing crisis, and this is a huge crisis for the World’s number two car maker, on the back of an already torrid year.
+Its reputation has been built upon solid conservative values; upon a veneer of material quality and dependable, state of the art German engineering prowess.